 It is vital that children with Kawasaki disease get treated as soon as possible to prevent the development of serious, life-threatening complications, such as aneurysms and heart attack.
 Even with early recognition and treatment, about one quarter of children with Kawasaki disease develop complications with the coronary arteries.
 Treatment of Kawasaki disease includes hospitalization, close monitoring, medications and ongoing medical care and screenings for heart disease.
 For more information on treatment, refer to treatment of Kawasaki disease. ...more »

 A condition characterized by high fevers, rash, swelling of lymph nodes in the neck and pain.
 The condition usually occurs only in children and death can occur if the coronary arteries are involved.
 The cause of the disease is unknown.
 The condition is also known as mucocutaneous lymph node syndrome. ...more »

 Kawasaki disease: Symptoms

 Symptoms and manifestations of Kawasaki disease can appear in many areas of the body and complications can be serious, even life-threatening.

 Kawasaki disease occurs in children, generally under age five.
 It typically begins with a high fever, up to 104 degrees F, that lasts five or more days.
 Unlike fevers due to many other causes, the fever associated ...more symptoms »

 Kawasaki disease: Treatments

 Early recognition and treatment of Kawasaki disease is critical to minimizing the chances of develop serious, even life-threatening, complications, such as aneurysms and heart attack.
 Even with early recognition and treatment, about one quarter of children with Kawasaki disease develop complications with the coronary arteries.
-However, death only ...more treatments »
+However, death only occurs in about 1% of children ...more treatments »